taimoon/scheme-interpreter/README.md

 scheme --script run-test.scm      # run test using chez-scheme
 ```

+# Interlude

+This repo is a solution to SICP's exercise 5.51.

+SICP's exercise 5.51 asked the readers to implement scheme in C but by translating the explicit-control evaluator in the same book into C.
+Besides, the authors also tell readers that you will need storage allocation routine and other run-time supports.
+Though, one bad thing about this exercise is that authors did not warn readers how much efforts needed in doing these.
+And, I can't really grasp the whole chapter 5 back then.
+(XwX)

 # Implementation Note

 Beside know how to program in C and scheme,